parijatmishra/parijatmishra.github.io/_posts/2021-10-03-decisions-uncertainty-heuristics.md

 #### Experimental Evidence: Summmary

 The experiment has been replicated in many different ways.
 It is well established that humans tend to think that "sameness"---no matter how tenuous---is a strong predictor of "likely" and do not consider prior probabilities.
-Even useless information, where "sameness" does not dominate one way or other, is enough to erase the consideration of prior probabilities.
+Somewhat alarmingly, even useless information, where "sameness" does not dominate one way or other, is enough to erase the consideration of prior probabilities.
 As we saw above, it leads to absurd predictions.

 ### Countering the Heuristic